 The Laws of War provide a framework through which the means of warfare can be restricted to ensure humanitarian principles and ethics are maintained in any conflict zone.

-Hence, in striking a balance between military practicalities and humanitarian considerations, the IHLs governing warfare limit the use of military force to what is appropriate reducing the opportunities for aggressors to commit excesses that result in disproportionate suffering and harm to civilians – this is generally the consequence of indiscriminate targeting.
+Hence, in striking a balance between military practicalities and humanitarian considerations, the IHLs governing warfare limit the use of military force to what is appropriate.
+This reduces the opportunities for aggressors to commit excesses that result in disproportionate suffering and harm to civilians, which is generally the consequence of indiscriminate targeting.

 Furthermore, IHLs governing warfare also incorporate provisions to outlaw excessive military operations that cause damage to the environment.

 IHL is enforced by the International Criminal Court (ICC) and its tribunals, which are tasked with prosecuting violators and offenders on behalf of the international community.